Tech-Tweakers/polaris-frontend/README.md

 ## About

-This project is a simple ReactJS frontend using MaterialUI to consume the Polaris Chat API.
+This project is a simple ReactJS frontend using MaterialUI to consume the Polaris AI Chat API.
+Link to the API: https://github.com/Tech-Tweakers/polaris-chatbot

 ## Install